- Off road parking

 - Air-source central heating with woodburning stove

-- Electric combi oven with microwave, 2-ring induction hob, fridge, TV for DVD use only, surround sound, Blu-ray, DVD, digital radio, WiFi, selection of books, games and DVDs
+- Electric combi oven with microwave, 2-ring induction hob, fridge, Smart TV with Freeview, surround sound, Blu-ray, DVD, digital radio, WiFi, selection of books, games and DVDs

 - Fuel, power and starter pack for woodburning stove inc. in rent